Coronavirus World’s Supply Chain disruption & How to Respond

 Travel restrictions are abundant in China right now, both on a local and international level.
 Because of lower labor availability, established logistics providers and hubs may experience limitations in capacity and availability.
 Supplies and materials that aren’t experiencing a shortage may be delayed in arriving at their destination.

-Due to travel restrictions, businesses may be limited to find new sourcing partners that can fill in the gaps if their current suppliers are unable to accommodate them.
+Due to travel restrictions, businesses may be limited to finding new sourcing partners that can fill in the gaps if their current suppliers are unable to accommodate them.

 Quarantines, travel restrictions, and labor limitations are expected to reduce household spending.
 In addition, consumers around the world may be more mindful about the products they purchase, both in-store and online, to limit their potential exposure to the virus.

 Best Practices for Mitigating the Coronavirus Effect in the Future

 Though hindsight is 20/20, companies should recognize the opportunity to mitigate future risk of contamination issues in the supply chain so that businesses can continue thriving, even in catastrophic situations like Coronavirus.

 Similar to the phrase “Don’t put all your eggs in one basket,” companies shouldn’t put their business in the hands of a single supplier.
 Though you may have one or two core sources for specific items, it’s prudent to make additional partnerships that can fill in the gaps when your first choice can’t deliver.